Digital Video Articles, Tutorials, Guides & Q & A

 This is important if you want to stream music from your smartphone or tablet.
 Bluetooth connectivity is a given in most soundbars.

-Otherwise go for one with Wi_Fi capability so that you can listen to music from such streaming services as Spotify, TIDAL, and Pandora.
+Otherwise, go for one with Wi-Fi capability to listen to music from streaming services such as Spotify, TIDAL, and Pandora.

 Optical Connection